Hackathon Budgeting

 Know the costs associated with your hackathon.

-Budget determines the sponsorship requirement for your hackathon, the logistical load of your organizing team, and the tools and services you have at your disposal.
+Before you can begin asking for money, get a sense of how much cash you need to pull off your hackathon.
+This budget determines the sponsorship requirement for your hackathon, the logistical load of your organizing team, and the tools and services you have at your disposal.

 The best starting point for your budget is an Excel sheet that tracks the categories of expenses that are essential to creating the best experience for your hackers.
+Create a .

 Food: This is one of the most significant costs and contributors to overall hacker experience at any hackathon.
 Everyone expects high quality food that respects their dietary restrictions.

-The HackUTD team shared these stats with us using information gathered at checkin and each mealtime with QR code scans from their platform called HackPortal.
-"At a high level theres usually ~90% claim rate (out of total registrations) for 1st day lunch, ~80% Dinner, midnight snack ~70%, ~30% breakfast and 60% day 2 lunch.
+The team shared these stats with us using information gathered at checkin and each mealtime with QR code scans from their platform called .
+"At a high level there's usually ~90% claim rate (out of total registrations) for 1st day lunch, ~80% Dinner, midnight snack ~70%, ~30% breakfast and 60% day 2 lunch.
 These stats are not including what we give to sponsors, volunteers, mentors and organizers, so depending on those numbers we usually order a fixed amount of more food for each meal.
 These are generalized stats from the portals I have access to.
 Most of them are in a +/-10% range to these numbers.
 The location of the hackathon can impact these numbers - for instance, [if an event] didn't let anyone leave the building...
-I suspect their %s [would be] higher."
+I suspect their percentages [would be] higher."

 We recommend not getting white t-shirts as they frequently end up being see through depending on the quality.